-- 8.1 If an Athlete arrives at an obstacle while the previous Athlete is still negotiating the obstacle, or if the Obstacle is not ready to be driven, he is to be held at a point on the course approximately 50 m from the Entry Flags. - 8.2 One of the Assistant Obstacle Observers is to stop the Athlete at that point and start his stopwatch.
-As soon as the previous Athlete is clear of the obstacle, and the Obstacle Observer approves a restart, the Assistant Obstacle Observer will restart the Athlete and inform him of the time he has been held.
+- 8.1 If an Athlete arrives at an obstacle while the previous Athlete is still negotiating the obstacle, or if the Obstacle is not ready to be driven, he is to be held at a point on the course approximately 50 m from the Entry Flags. - 8.2 One of the Assistant Obstacle Observers is to stop the Athlete at that point and start their stopwatch.
+As soon as the previous Athlete is clear of the obstacle, and the Obstacle Observer approves a restart, the Assistant Obstacle Observer will restart the Athlete and inform the Athlete of the time.
 This should be in whole or half minutes.

-At ADS-recognized events, competitors being held will be restarted only in whole-minute intervals.
+At ADS-recognized events, Athletes being held will be restarted only in whole-minute intervals.